 - Point Lobos area: Short hikes and wildlife views.

 Continue into Big Sur for the classic photo stops.
 Look for viewpoints near Bixby Creek Bridge and other marked turnouts.
-If you have time, visit Pfeiffer Beach for purple-streaked sand and the famous keyhole rock.
+If you have time, visit Pfeiffer Beach for its purple-streaked sand and the famous keyhole rock arch.

 Overnight: Big Sur.
 If rooms are scarce, stay in Carmel or Monterey and drive in early the next morning.